The WWF is run at a local level by the following offices...

 The first seven interns in 2011 were placed with WWF.
 The second intake of eight interns, included the first placement of an intern with a partner organisation.
 Seven years later the programme has recruited 50 interns who are placed with 17 partners.

 1. The Graduate Internship Programme has a 90% success rate of interns transitioning from the internship into full-time employment.

 2. The programme contributes to transforming the workforce for the environment with 66% females and 85% black South Africans supported through the programme.

 3. WWF is proud to engage with 80% of South Africa’s universities, to ensure diversity of new entrants working for the environment into the future.

-4. From an initial 7 interns in 2011 to 50 interns in 2017, a total of 128 interns have completed the internship and gone on to meaningfully contribute to environmental leadership in South Africa.
+4. From an initial 7 interns in 2011 to 50 interns from 2017, a total of 177 interns have completed the internship and gone on to meaningfully contribute to environmental leadership in South Africa.

 5. 42 committed partners have supported the hosting and mentoring of interns to support the career development journey of young graduates.